Secure Your Applications Data With Comprehensive Data Access Controls

 The data in a graph database is not the only thing that needs protection.
 The structure of the relationships and nodes in a graph are themselves information.
-Our security system takes that into account.
+Our security takes this into account.
+Neo4j’s schema-based security makes it easy to enforce a deeper level of protection by controlling users' ability to traverse and read from different parts of the graph.
+This ensures that only authorized users have access to the data they need to protect sensitive data.

 Identity and Access Control